AVSystem/Anjay-zephyr-client/README.md

 ## Getting started

-First of all, get Zephyr, SDK and other dependecies, as described in Zephyr's [Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) (first 4 steps).
+First of all, get Zephyr, SDK and other dependencies, as described in Zephyr's [Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) (first 4 steps).